david-bogdan-r/ARTEMIS/README.md

         The specification of the format of the output coordinate files.
         By default, ARTEMIS will save the coordinate files in the same format as the query input file.
-If the "saveformat" parameter is specified and it's either "PDB", "CIF", or "MMCIF" (case-insensitive), ARTEM will save the output coordinate files in the specified format.
+If the "saveformat" parameter is specified and it's either "PDB", "CIF", or "MMCIF" (case-insensitive), ARTEMIS will save the output coordinate files in the specified format.

     saveres=STRING [DEFAULT: saveres=qres]